 If you’re providing the labor, the start-up costs are simply cleaning supplies and whatever marketing you want to do.
 If you rely on word of mouth and provide a quality product and great customer service, you can successfully build a strong local business providing cleaning services to people in your area.

-If you want to learn more about building a strong small business, read our guide on the subject.
+If you want to learn more about building a strong small business, check our our favorite small business ideas.

 Other Cleaning Businesses